Обложка журнала

 Kalmyk State University named after B.B.Gorodovikov

-candidate of biological sciences
+candidate of sciences in biology

 Elista, Russian Federation